 Preamble

 Open science was born out of the new opportunities the digital revolution offered for sharing and disseminating scientific content.
 It essentially consists of making research results accessible for all by removing any technical or financial barriers which may hinder access to scientific publications.
-It also involves opening researchers’ ‘black boxes’ containing the data and methods used for publications to share these as much as possible.
+It also involves opening researchers’ “black boxes” containing the data and methods used for publications to share these as much as

 Choosing open science first of all means affirming that research which is mainly financed by public funds must report its results back to the public in as much detail as possible.
 Openness is a necessary condition for the reproducibility of scientific results and the guarantee of better documented and more substantiated research.
 Sharing reinforces the cumulative nature of science and encourages its progress.

-Ultimately, it is researchers whose commitments and practices embody and bring open science to life.
-As you begin to prepare your doctorate – the last stage of your education and the first stage of your professional life– use this guide to start a conversation within your research team.
+All members of the research ecosystem, through their commitments and practices, embody and bring to life open science.
+As you begin to prepare your PhD – the last stage of your education and the first stage of your professional life – join the open science movement and use this guide to start a conversation also within your research networks.

 We hope this guide will motivate you and provide the means for you to realise the ambitions of open science by sharing your research results and data with as many people as possible.

-English translation by Richard Dickinson and Katherine Kean – Translation Unit, Inist-CNRS.
+English translation by Richard Dickinson – Translation Unit, Inist-CNRS.

 The guide is licensed under a Creative Commons BY-SA licence.